 (BS in Computer Science and BS in Applied Math from CCU, December 2018)

 Alex was hired as a research assistant in August 2016 to work with Dr. William Jones on his externally funded contract with LANL.
 Alex has amazing talents both with respect to computer science and programming, but her background in mathematics was an important contributing factor to her success with research at CCU, and also at LANL.
 Alex attended the 2016, 2017, and 2018 Supercomputing Conference with Dr. Jones, and was invited for summer internships at LANL during each of these summers (see 2016 photo).
 Alex’s work with CCU and LANL ultimately lead to a publication that was presented at the 2018 FTXS (Fault Tolerance at eXtreme Scale) workshop, co-located at the SC18 conference (see photos).
-Alex’s presentation at the 2018 FTXS workshop caught the attention of the National Security Agency, which invited Alex for an internship during the late spring of 2019 and the summer of 2019.
+Alex’s presentation at the 2018 FTXS workshop caught the attention of the US Department of Defense, which invited Alex for an internship during the late spring of 2019 and the summer of 2019.
 Alex has been accepted to the Ph.D. program in Computer Engineering at Clemson University with a fully-funded fellowship, where she intends to start in August 2019.

 Megan Hickman Fulp